Using Pipedrive single sign-on with Azure AD

-The first step for you to set up Pipedrive SSO with Azure AD is to install an app.
-Go to your Azure Portal, and in Azure AD add a new application.
+The first step for you to set up Pipedrive single sign-on with Azure AD is to install an app.
+Go to your Azure Portal and, in Azure AD, add a new application.

 Once you have added yourself to the application, click on the Single-sign-on-option > SAML.